chrissglad/patatapClone/README.md

 # patatapClone

+To access go to https://chrissglad.github.io/patatapClone/

-This is a clone project of the https://patatap.com/
+This is a clone project of the patatap.com